litterat/litterat/litterat-bind-test/README.md

-# Litterat:pep-test (Test and Sample classes for Litterat:pep)
+# Litterat:bind-test (Test and Sample classes for Litterat:bind)

-This is a set of samples and test classes for the main litterat-pep library.
+This is a set of samples and test classes for the main litterat-bind library.

 ## Running tests in eclipse

 To execute JUnit tests within eclipse requires a few steps after running 'gradle eclipse'.

  - Move the JUnit libraries from class path to module path.
- - Remove the litterat-pep jar and add the litterat-pep project
+ - Remove the litterat-bind jar and add the litterat-bind project
  - Add the following opens to VM arguments:

       --add-opens org.junit.platform.commons/org.junit.platform.commons.util=ALL-UNNAMED